 - Cold weather

 Here’s a tough one that isn’t confined to the holiday season.
 Your child may not like the way cold weather clothing feels as much as summer styles, have temperature regulation challenges, or maybe loves snow so much that he darts outside without proper preparation.
 To combat this, explain why winter clothes are important in chilly weather (if appropriate).
 Have him or her pick out the accessories to make it more enjoyable.
 Consider finding a way to motivate and practice wearing the coat, hat and boots before heading outside.
-It could be the reward of a cookie or a special activity.
+The reinforcer could be the reward of a cookie or a special activity.
 Laying clothes out the night before or using a visual guide can also help prepare for the weather.
-If you want even more ideas, we covered tips to enjoy Thanksgiving for kids with autism a couple weeks ago.
+If you want even more ideas, we recently covered tips to enjoy Thanksgiving for kids with autism.
 Many of those still apply now and to other holiday parties throughout the year.

 Now tell us…what do your kiddos look forward to this time of year?
 Let us know on social media if your family has a special holiday tradition that the rest of us should try!